Easy to Use

 Women and parents of children often wonder about the size of the unit and the ease of using it.
 The Air Head Composting Toilet sits slightly higher than standard marine heads, but this can be remedied for petite captains and crew.
 Many boaters have built small “stools” (either permanently installed or removable) for the comfort of smaller crew members.
 Another option is small “step pads,” again either permanently mounted or ones that flip out of the way.
 Yacht heads are designed around the plumbing needed for standard marine toilets.
 This means that the platform the toilet sits on is often raised.
 Since the Air Head does not require this plumbing, that platform can be lowered, making the seat of the Air Head Composting Toilet a comfortable height.
 All boats are different, but accommodations are easy to make for sailors of all sizes.

-The biggest hassle-saving advantage of the Air Head Composting Head is the absence of pump outs.
+The biggest hassle-saving advantage of the Air Head Composting Head is the absence of pump-outs.
 You no longer have to move the boat from your comfortable slip or anchorage to try to squeeze it into the farthest slip at a tiny marina to reach the pump out station.
-Even better, you won’t have to endure the hassle and stench of the pump out boat coming alongside your yacht every week to extract the gallons of stinky holding tank contents you have been carrying around.
-With an Air Head Composting Toilet you won’t be bother with broken joker valves, leaking hoses and fittings, and the mess left after rebuilding the head pump.
+Even better, you won’t have to endure the hassle and stench of the pump-out boat coming alongside your yacht every week to extract the gallons of stinky holding tank contents you have been carrying around.
+With an Air Head Composting Toilet, you won’t be bothered with broken joker valves, leaking hoses and fittings, and the mess left after rebuilding the head pump.
 You can even choose to compost used toilet paper, leaving no possibility of residual “head” smell.

-Still have questions or concerns?
-Feel free to contact a female member of our team who has years of personal experience using an Air Head Composting Toilet on her boat.
+If you still have questions or concerns?
+Feel free to contact a member of our team who has years of personal experience using an Air Head Composting Toilet on her boat.
 Even your most gender-specific questions can be addressed.